cccbr/runningatower/content/docs/110-rope-route/index.md

 ### Intermediate chambers

 We can see that a limited amount of rope draw is possible by varying the position of the ground pulley.
 Ideally, any draw below the ground pulley should be minimised but, in order to achieve a good rope circle, that may not be possible.
-An [intermediate (or clock) chamber](../170-glossary/#intermediate-chamber), if present, offers the possibility of drawing ropes.
+An [***intermediate (or clock) chamber***](../170-glossary/#intermediate-chamber), if present, offers the possibility of drawing ropes.

 Small amounts of draw can be accommodated by the rope running over **Bosses** (see below) in the ceiling and floor.
 “Small amounts” is difficult to define but a rule of thumb is up to 5cm horizontally per metre of height.